-Sometimes, the longer you wait to start a task, the harder it is to focus on it.
+The longer you put off starting a task, the harder it can be to focus on it.
 That goes for projects for school and around the house.

 Mindfulness exercises are all about paying attention and focusing.
-Studies have shown that mindfulness can help kids improve their behavior and their ability to focus in school.
+Studies have shown that mindfulness can help kids improve their behavior and their ability to focus on lessons and on schoolwork.